 The Sportsmanship Program utilizes a points rating system to reward and reinforce positive behavior during games.
 Points are awarded by game officials, Division Coordinators, and/or League Commissioners.

-The point system to be used is based on a four-point scale (0-3) in which both positive and negative sportsmanship by players, coaches and spectators is recognized through the addition or subtraction of sportsmanship points.
-Sportsmanship points will be awarded as follows:
+The point system to be used is based on a four-point scale (0-3) in which both positive and negative sportsmanship by players and adults (i.e., coaches and spectators) is recognized through the addition or subtraction of sportsmanship points.
+Sportsmanship points will be awarded separately to players and adults as follows:

 § Exceptional = 3

 Sportsmanship points will be used as qualification criteria for post-season tournament play:

 § A team must earn a minimum of 32 points (80%) during the 10 regular-season games to be eligible for post-season tournament play.

 § The award of two or more "0" sportsmanship points during regular season games disqualifies a team for post-season tournament play.
 All “0” awards will be reviewed by the responsible referee, Division Coordinator, League Commissioner and the Regional Referee Administrator.